 Enter no more than five Local Objectives.
 If you have more than five (5) objectives, enter the top five in the Local Objectives Table and summarize additional objectives in the Local Objectives Discussion Section.
 Another option is to consolidate two or more objectives into one objective.
 If you have fewer than five objectives, leave the additional rows blank.

 Local Objectives should NOT mirror GPRA Measures.
-For example, since Reading and Math achievement are covered by GPRA Measure 1 there is no need to have Local Objectives on Reading or Math achievement.
+For example, since Reading and Math achievement are covered by GPRA Measure 1, there is no need to have Local Objectives on Reading or Math achievement.

 There is a Local Objectives Table for each Cohort.
 If a Grantee did not participate in a cohort, that cohort table should be left blank.